 Edit or add the following lines under [daemon] section.

-4.6 Disable some selected system services. (root access required)
+4.6 Disable some selected system services or configure them. (root access required)

 chkconfig firewalld off